joshunrau/ytdl-mp3/README.md

 # ytdl-mp3

 ## About
-This project allows you to easily download YouTube videos, convert them to mp3 format, and scrape the web for relevant cover art and metadata.
+A command line tool for downloading YouTube videos, converting them to mp3 format, then automatically retrieving and applying ID3 tags and cover art.